1. What is the Cranial Cruciate Ligament?

 For many years, different surgeons have advocated for different procedures to repair ruptured cranial cruciate ligaments.
 Historically, many procedures have been performed and have fallen out of favor as more research and technology has emerged to suggest these procedures were not as good as initially thought.
 As the veterinary industry learns more and more about cranial cruciate ruptures and repair options, there remains three procedures that consistently show the best results: Tibial Tuberosity Advancement (TTA), Tibial-Plateau-Leveling Osteotomy (TPLO) and Lateral Extracapsular Suture.
 Each of these procedures have their pros and cons, and most recommendations are made from the surgeon’s personal preference in accordance with what is best for each individual patient.

 During this surgery, the tibia is cut, repositioned and stabilized in a new position that effectively changes the biodynamics of the joint so a cruciate ligament is no longer needed.
 The theory behind this procedure is that when the cruciate ligament is torn, the tibial plateau (the top of the tibia) and the patellar ligament should be repositioned at 90 degrees to one another to combat the shearing force generated as the dog walks.
 To make this happen, the tibial tuberosity (front of the tibia where the patellar ligament attaches) is separated and anchored in its new position by a steel bone plate.
-Bone grafts are used to assist healing.
 Many surgeons prefer it to the TPLO (see below) since dogs seem to heal and return to functional use of the limb faster.

 In the TPLO procedure, the bone cut is made in the weight-bearing region of the tibia.
-Because of this, the surgery results in a longer and slower recovery, as dogs have very limited use of the limb for several weeks following surgery.
+Because of this, the surgery results in a longer and slower recovery, as dogs have limited use of the limb for several weeks following surgery.
 In the TTA procedure, the bone cut is made in a non-weight bearing region of the tibia, which means dogs often begin using the limb the day after surgery.
 Many pet owners with dogs who have undergone a TPLO on one leg and a TTA on the other report a much faster and easier recovery with the TTA.
-A slower return to limb use after surgery often means more muscle loss due to disuse.
+With the TPLO, a slower return to limb use after surgery often means more muscle loss due to disuse atrophy.
 Consequently, more physical therapy is often required to regain the lost muscle mass in dogs that have the TPLO procedure.
 For this reason and others, Dr. Wodiske prefers the TTA procedure over the TPLO for most patients.

 Yes, statistics tell us that 40-60% of the dogs that rupture one cranial cruciate ligament will eventually rupture the other one as well.
 This is likely multifactorial and caused in part by obesity, genetics and continued wear and tear on the ligament over time.